Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

 \lettersection{Introduction}

 Many-body systems are ubiquitous across a broad range of disciplines, including chemistry, materials science, condensed matter, and nuclear, molecular, and atomic physics \cite{Bloch2008, Coleman2015}.
 By tuning the interparticle interaction strength and temperature, one can explore diverse phases of matter and regimes, in which the system properties change at macroscopic (e.g., thermodynamics, collective dynamics) and microscopic (e.g., excitations, correlations, and collisions) levels.
-Remarkably, the large-scale motion of a variety of generic (non-integrable) systems is often well described by classical hydrodynamics (HD) \cite{Landau2013fluid}, which relies on few conservation laws, such as for particle number, momentum, and energy, together with rapid local thermalization in the collisional regime.
-HD applies to nuclear matter \cite{Broglia1977, Kobyakov2013}, solids \cite{Fleming1976}, magnetic materials \cite{Halperin1969}, liquid helium \cite{Landau1941}, and ultracold atomic gases \cite{Pethick2008, Griffin2009book, DeRosi2015, Pitaevskii2016}.
-Integrable systems, by contrast, admit exact solutions and an infinite set of conserved quantities \cite{Thacker1981, Sutherland2004}, which preclude thermalization \cite{Rigol2007,Rigol2008,cazalilla2010focus, Polkovnikov2011, Eisert2015, Gogolin2016}, thereby challenging the validity of collisional HD.
+Remarkably, the large-scale motion of classical and quantum systems ---e.g., nuclear matter \cite{Broglia1977, Kobyakov2013}, solids \cite{Fleming1976}, magnetic materials \cite{Halperin1969}, liquid helium \cite{Landau1941}, and ultracold atomic gases \cite{Pethick2008, Griffin2009book, DeRosi2015, Pitaevskii2016}--- is often captured by classical hydrodynamics (CHD) \cite{Landau2013fluid}.

-At low temperatures $T$, classical HD equations describe the dynamics of various systems, provided that the low-momentum (long-wavelength) quasiparticle excitations are phononic in nature, as in the one-dimensional (1D) Bose gas \cite{Lieb1963II, Menotti2002, DeRosi2017}.
+At low temperatures $T$, CHD equations describe the dynamics of a variety of systems, provided that the low-momentum (long-wavelength) quasiparticle excitations are phononic in nature, as in the one-dimensional (1D) Bose gas \cite{Lieb1963II, Menotti2002, DeRosi2017}.
 In a harmonic trap, phonons manifest as collective normal modes with discrete frequencies, involving slow variations of the system's macroscopic properties rather than fast microscopic particle motion.
-HD is valid for any superfluid at $T=0$ K \cite{Menotti2002, DeRosi2015}, including Bose and Fermi gases and strongly interacting helium \cite{Pitaevskii2016}.
-In 1D, any thermal phase transition, such as superfluidity and Bose-Einstein condensation (BEC), is forbidden in the thermodynamic limit \cite{Mermin1966, Hohenberg1967, Landau2013}, and the HD equations remain applicable at finite $T$ without requiring the description of coupled superfluid and normal components (Landau's two-fluid theory) \cite{Landau2013, Pitaevskii2016}.
-The same occurs in an ideal Fermi gas \cite{Minguzzi2001, DeRosi2015}, where superfluidity is absent due to the lack of interactions.
+CHD is valid for any superfluid at $T\!=\!0$ K \cite{Menotti2002, DeRosi2015}, including Bose and Fermi gases and strongly interacting liquid helium \cite{Pitaevskii2016}.
+In 1D, any thermal phase transition, such as superfluidity and Bose-Einstein condensation (BEC), is forbidden in the thermodynamic limit \cite{Mermin1966, Hohenberg1967, Landau2013}, and CHD equations remain applicable at finite $T$ without requiring the description of coupled superfluid and normal components (Landau's two-fluid theory) \cite{Landau2013, Pitaevskii2016}.~The same occurs in an ideal Fermi gas \cite{Minguzzi2001, DeRosi2015}, where superfluidity is absent due to the lack of interactions.